 Dedicated to Restoring Sovereignty and Safeguarding Native Women and Children

-The National Indigenous Women’s Resource Center, Inc. (NIWRC) is a Native-led nonprofit organization dedicated to ending violence against Native women and children.
-The NIWRC provides national leadership in ending gender-based violence in tribal communities by lifting up the collective voices of grassroots advocates and offering culturally grounded resources, technical assistance and training, and policy development to strengthen tribal sovereignty.
-Our staff and board of directors consist of Native women from throughout the United States with extensive experience and commitment to ending violence against Native women and their children.
-NIWRC's staff bring decades of expertise in building the grassroots movement to increase tribal responses to domestic violence and increase safety for Native women.
+The National Indigenous Women’s Resource Center, Inc. (NIWRC) is a Native-led nonprofit organization committed to ending violence against Native women, children, and communities.
+We provide national leadership in addressing gender-based violence within Tribal communities by amplifying the voices of grassroots advocates and offering culturally grounded resources, technical assistance, training, and policy development.
+Our work strengthens Tribal sovereignty, creating lasting change to protect Native women and their families.

-NIWRC develops resources and training opportunities to support Tribes, grassroots advocates, and survivors in prioritizing the safety of Native women and their children and requiring accountability of offenders and communities.
-Native women, their children, and Tribal nations are entitled to:
+NIWRC develops resources and training opportunities to support Tribal Nations, grassroots advocates, and survivors in prioritizing the safety of Native women and their children and requiring accountability of offenders and communities.
+Native women, their children, and Tribal Nations are entitled to:

 - Safety from violence within their homes and in their community